 DEVON FAMILY ADVICE LINE

-A new phone advice line for parents and carers across Devon launched on Monday 1 June.
-The number for the new service is 01392 949059 and it will be manned from 10 – 2pm Monday to Friday.
+There is a phone advice line for parents/carers across Devon.
+The number for the service is 01392 949059, it will be manned from 10.00am – 2.00pm Monday to Friday.
 People will be able to leave a message outside of these hours, or when the operators are all busy.